mrcohrs/SkinRhythm/replit.md

 **Access**: Available at `/dashboard` route for authenticated users with saved routines.
 Users are automatically redirected from `/` to `/dashboard` when they have saved routines.

 **Dashboard Components**:
-- **Header**: "AcneAgent" branding, ingredient checker link, logout button
+- **Header**: AcneAgent logo image, ingredient checker link, logout button
 - **User Info Section**: Displays "Your Routine, {name}" with skin type, acne severity, and premium badge (if applicable)
 - **Action Buttons**:
   - "Retake Quiz": Navigates to `/?retake=true` to bypass dashboard redirect and allow quiz retaking